 [Section 108 amended by No. 94 of 1984 s.
 66.]

-109. Dues payable to organisation or association may be sued for summarily
+109. Dues payable to organisation or association may be sued for

 All fines, subscriptions and levies payable under its rules to an organisation or association by any member thereof or to any association by any organisation represented therein may, in so far as they are owing to the organisation or association for any period subsequent to the registration thereof, be sued for and recovered in a court of competent jurisdiction as a debt due to the organisation or association, but every action for the recovery of such fines, subscriptions and levies shall be commenced within 12 months from the time when the cause of action arose.